isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 Please see here for recent changes to [Huddo Boards Cloud](https://boards.huddo.com)

+#### 2021-09-06
+- Fix for Teams notifications turning back on when they are disabled

 #### 2021-08-31
 - Private Card feature
 - Fix for group membership for private groups